Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 C. Steganography
 D. Hashing

-Data masking reveals only part of a field and is often used with details like credit card numbers or social security numbers where only the
+Data masking reveals only part of a field and is often used with details like credit card numbers or social security numbers where only the last four digits will be revealed for validation purposes.

+107 D is correct
+Michelle wants to store secrets for her organization in a cloud service.
+She wants to ensure the greatest level of security for her organization, and she is willing to spend more money to provide that security.
+What solution should she look for?
+A. A shared cloud TPM
+B. A shared cloud HSM
+C. A dedicated hardware cloud TPM
+D. A dedicated hardware cloud HSM

+A dedicated hardware cloud hardware security module HSM would be the correct choice as it is better than cloud while a TPM is used for secure booting and related services, not for security.

+109 C is correct
+What information is necessary for a certificate to be identified properly in an OCSP request?
+A. The domain name
+B. The original requestor’s name
+C. The certificate’s serial number
+D. The identifier for the open public ledger entry

+OCSP requests must include the certificate's serial number to allow the ocsp responder to check the CA database for the certificate and its status.
+It does not require the domain name or requestor's name.